mfisher5/FISH546/Cod-Time-Series-Project/README.md

 **Week 5 Goal** is to have a script for running cstacks.

-In **Week 5** I updated this README.md according to Steven's feedback.
+In **Week 5** I updated this README.md according to Steven's feedback as best as possible.
+I also wrote a script for using ``ustacks``.